BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-ultra-grip-40lbs.md

   <p>The EGO Kryptek Ultra-Grip with a built-in 40lbs scale was designed to
   allow the angler to quickly and easily reach out and lip a fish, lift it into the boat and get an accurate weight on the fish before releasing.
-The Ultra Grip tool features the high-tech Kryptek camo technology offers the savvy angler excellent quality and exceptional value.</p>
+The Ultra Grip tool features the high-tech Kryptek camo technology and offers the savvy angler excellent quality and exceptional value.</p>
 right_column_html: >-
   <ul><li>Aluminum body</li><li>Stainless-steel jaws</li><li>Kryptek camo